-Module 07LE33M-RTRAIN Research Traineeship 30 ECTS Responsibility / Supervision Dean of Studies, Group leaders at the Institute of Physics and associated I nstitutes Course details Туре Type ECTS Assess Research (under supervision) 6 months 30 SL Organisation Prior to their master's thesis students e complished in a six-month period.
-The a in a certain research topic and field in profession for the traineeship, students select a suthe associated and participating research traineeship can be starte months.
-The students have to register foffice. im of this module in oreparation for the upervisor at the Institutes.
-In at any time and at any time and at any time and any time and any time and any time and and any time and and any time any time and any time any time and s to acquire subseque stitute of Pl e basic knowledge ent Master Thesis. hysics or at one of ration of exactly 6 Grading ungraded Qualification objectives Students have specialized basic kn Students know and are able to appl and methods in a specialised field of Students are prepared for performing ration for Master Thesis) y specific experim of research. ental and/o or theoretical tools Course content Students acquire basic knowledge their Master Thesis.
+Module 07LE33M-RTRAIN Research Traineeship 30 ECTS Responsibility / Supervision Dean of Studies, Group leaders at the Institute of Physics and associated I nstitutes Course details Type ECTS Assessi Research (under supervision) 6 months 30 SL Organisation Prior to their master's thesis students e complished in a six-month period.
+The a in a certain research topic and field in profession for the traineeship, students select a suffice the associated and participating research the research traineeship can be starte months.
+The students have to register foffice. im of this module in oreparation for the inservisor at the Institutes.
+In at any time and at any time and the institutes. s to acquire subseque stitute of Pl I has a dui e basic knowledge ent Master Thesis. hysics or at one of ration of exactly 6 Grading ungraded Qualification objectives Students have specialized basic kn Students know and are able to appl and methods in a specialised field of Students are prepared for performing ration for Master Thesis) y specific experimof research. ental and/o or theoretical tools Course content Students acquire basic knowledge their Master Thesis.
 Participants obtain training in apply specialized field of research.
 Students participate in a current res and researchers (post-docs and do ying experimental and/or the eoretical tools in a Workload (hours) 900 h distributed over a six-month perio d Usability M.Sc.
 Physics, M.Sc Applied Physics Precondition Admission to the Research Traineeship requires successful accomplishment of the module Master Laboratory and of three of the four marked courses (AR) of the modules Advanced Quantum Mechanics , Advanced Physics 1 , Advanced Physics 2 , and Term Paper .
 Language English